MicrosoftDocs/biztalk-docs/biztalk/core/how-to-resolve-incomplete-activity-instances.md

 ## Prerequisites
 Sign in as a member of the BizTalk Server Administrators group.

-## Generate a list of incomplete ActivityIDs for an activity
+## Create a list of incomplete ActivityIDs

 1. Run the following query against the BAMPrimaryImport database: